jrymart/jrymart.github.io/about/index.md

 title: About
 ---
 <div class="about">
-    <p>Currently I work as a Security Engineer.
+    <p>Currently I am PhD Student at University of Colorado working with Greg Tucker.
+Between degrees I had a stint as a Security Engineer.
 Prior to that I was a mathematics masters student at University of Vermont, where I focused in graph theory.
-I'm still interested and engaging with graph theory research.</p>
+I'm interested in developing novel mathematical and computational methods for problems of Landscape Evolution.</p>

 {% include image.html url="/images/me-and-rocks.jpg" description="Me and my rocks." %}